LoganZhao1997/website/_pages/research.md

 *Advisor*:  [Prof. Xin Wang](https://directory.engr.wisc.edu/ie/Faculty/Wang_Xin/)
 Collaborator: Yikang Hua

-- Proposed a robust optimization model for scheduling charging and daily operations of electric vehicle sharing system with renewable energy integrated
+- Proposed a robust and stochastic optimization model for a spatially distributed electric vehicle fleet w renewable energy integrated to serve as a backup reservation interfacing with transportation and power grid system
-- Designed a data-driven approach for dealing with renewable energy's temporal-spatial correlation and distribution uncertainty
+- Developed a data-driven approach for constructing uncertainty set in robust optimization to deal with the temporal-spatial correlation in uncertain renewable energy generation and avoid over-conservative
-- Proved that the budget-constrained adjustable robust optimization under correlated uncertainty can be linearized by adding auxiliary variables and extra constraints
+- Proved that the above robust and stochastic optimization model under correlated uncertainty can be linearized by adding auxiliary variables and extra constraints

 <img width="400" height="320" src="http://www.wentaozhao.org/files/EVS_renewable_energy.png">